This topic explains key terms for ApsaraDB for ClickHouse to help you better understand ApsaraDB for ClickHouse.

 ApsaraDB for ClickHouse cluster

-An ApsaraDB for ClickHouse cluster consists of a specific amount of computing and storage resources and provides a platform as a service (PaaS) service that features data storage and analysis capabilities based on the ClickHouse engine.
+An ApsaraDB for ClickHouse cluster is composed of computing and storage resource units.
+It provides a Platform as a Service (PaaS) for data storage and analysis that is based on the ClickHouse engine.

 Worker node